 Best Cloud Native Security Measures

-With an increase in complexity and security exposure of cloud-native workloads, few security configurations and tests must shift towards left and use previous steps in the development pipeline.
+With an increase in complexity and security exposure of cloud-native workloads, few security configurations and tests must shift towards the left and use previous steps in the development pipeline.
 Software developers must take on the core responsibility of delivering the security code.
 Following are some best practices to secure cloud-native applications:

 - Begin from the Starting Point – ‘Start early’ phase in the development procedure by enforcing security at the container and microservices stage.
 If the container of applications is not developed with protection aspects in mind, the complete cluster would be at high risk.
 Containers are best protected during the development where security can be programmed into the coding part directly.
-For example – by permitting DevOps to define the network standards that will be used at the coding time, Cloud Native Security can be enforced as the part of the fundamental application structure.
+For example – by permitting DevOps to define the network standards that will be used at the coding time, Cloud Native Security can be enforced as part of the fundamental application structure.

 - Try to Automate Majority Things – Automation technology is really about checking and managing the assets to fulfill business goals.
 Rapid review on successful or failed automated tests speeds up the automation procedure.
-Enterprises should seek for more automated methods to secure cloud-native applications.
-If the development team is ruled by the security compliance, the higher is the automation percentage, the simpler the security audit.
+Enterprises should seek more automated methods to secure cloud-native applications.
+If the development team is ruled by security compliance, the higher is the automation percentage, the simpler the security audit.

 Begin Left & Small With Security

-Protecting vulnerabilities against attackers to be safe from threats like privileges elevation and shellcode injection inside the app can be achieved with strong Cloud Native Security solutions.
+Protecting vulnerabilities against attackers to be safe from threats like privileges elevation and shellcode injection inside the app can be achieved with strong Cloud-Native Security solutions.
 These approaches need to be implemented at the microservices and container level.
 Start with the smallest elements to develop protected containers, and their security features will explore into the cluster.